internetofvoice/vsms-skeleton/README.md

 named *My_Country* with the values that are contained in this directory.
 For the english skill, a preconfigured slot type provided by Amazon is used.

+As the skill demonstrates the account linking feature, you need to configure account linking with *implicit grant* and provide *authorization* and *privacy policy* URLs (see `/app/config/routing.php`).

 ### Submit a skill for certification
 Please test your skill thoroughly and step through [Amazon's Certification Requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-submission-checklist)